Narfinsel/Algorithmic-Skeleton-Trading-Templates/README.md

    <li>Periodical function is usefull for lagging indicators (Moving Average, EMA, MACD, Ichimoku Cloud, RSI).
 As you know these indicator are updated based on chart timeframe.</li>
    <li>Use this function to update your indicators, sample new values, use last closed-bar to register new values.</li>
    <li>The only functions you need to worry about are: <strong><em>validateOpenBuy(), validateOpenSell()</em></strong>.
 This is where you insert and fill in your trading strategy.</li>
    <li>These functions are used inside the main trading function: <strong><em>void algorithm_UniBar_Fixed_TakeProfit()</em></strong>.
-So you don't need and should not modify this trading method.</li>
+So you should not modify this trading main-algo method.</li>
    <li>Actions performed by the main trading algorithm <strong><em>void algorithm_UniBar_Fixed_TakeProfit()</em></strong>:
       <ul>
          <li>Optionally (based on input parameters), the trading strategy allows you to configure your bot to wait a certain number of candles after a losing trade.</li>
          <li>Compute stop-loss and take-proffit, based on input stop-loss pips and take-proffit multiplier. </li>
          <li>Automatically deduce volume for each trade, based on stop-loss and input risk - to accomodate desired risk percentage for each position. </li>
-         <li>Upon closing a position, either in loss or profit - there is an option to draw colored rectangles to highlight those trade stop-loss and take-profit levels.
+         <li>Upon closing a position, either in loss or profit - there is an option to draw colored rectangles on the chart, to highlight those trade stop-loss and take-profit levels.
 And get a clearer picture about how well your bot is performing.</li>
       </ul>
    </li>
    <li>There are five skeleton-algorithmic bots, which have different ways of opening / advancing / closing trades.
 To note, opening trades always requires you to input custom conditional code which resolves to true/false.
 This is where you can use custom indicators and your own strategy.</li>